zotoio/serverless-central/packages/sample-kms/README.md

 # sample-kms
-This aws function demonstrates use of the https://github.com/nordcloud/serverless-kms-secrets plugin to encrypt environment variables with a kms key, package the encrypted values, and decrypt them in lambda..
+This aws function demonstrates use of the https://github.com/nordcloud/serverless-kms-secrets plugin to encrypt environment variables with a kms key, package the encrypted values, and decrypt them in lambda.

 Take note of aws kms account limits to ensure your use case is suitable.